Restoring Florida’s Largest Lake

 Potential Hazards

-Potential hazards associated with the work include operation of heavy equipment and marine vessels, and physical hazards commonly associated with construction activities.
-No hazardous or experimental chemicals will be used as part of the nutrient removal or treatment process.
+Potential hazards include operation of heavy equipment and marine vessels, and physical hazards commonly associated with construction activities.
+No hazardous or experimental chemicals will be used.

 Safety & Environmental Safeguards

-To protect the public and minimize environmental impacts, the project will include clearly marked work zones and navigational controls, continuous water-quality monitoring, compliance with all DEP, SFWMD, and federal environmental regulations, and adaptive management to address any unforeseen conditions.
+The project will include clearly marked work zones and navigational controls, continuous water-quality monitoring, compliance with all DEP, SFWMD, and federal environmental regulations, and adaptive management.

 About